Mathematics (MATH)

 Prerequisite: MATH 099

-Reviews relations, functions, linear and quadratic equations and logarithms; covers theory of equations, complex numbers, matrix theory, sequences and series, binomial theorem, math induction and conic sections.
-Prerequisite may be met with H.S.
-Geometry.
+Reviews relations, functions, linear and quadratic equations and logarithms; covers theory of equations, solution of systems of linear equations using matrices, complex numbers, and conic sections.

 MATH 121 Finite Mathematics (3)